 Sinking funds are the corner stone of every budget.
 Not only do they ensure you have money to hand for those important expenses that regularly come up, but they help you practice the discipline of planning ahead and not spending everything you earn.
 This article will tell you the 5 steps to take your sinking funds digital!

 Some people prefer to have cash sinking funds – actually withdrawing the money and putting them into sinking fund envelopes.
-Take a look at Lauren Tucker from An Organized Life who often shares how she fills each envelope – click the picture below to check out her Instagram post on how she’s also getting a year ahead on them.

 But how can we replicate the process digitally?